Recoskie/JDasm/docs/Basics.md

 <br />

-The values reflect the time of each recorded position the magnet was in the microphone.
+The values reflect the time of each recorded position the magnet was in a microphone.
 Allowing us to capture in time the movement and vibration of sound.
 The speed at which each value is recorded is called the sample rate.

 <br />